 Do you have a passion for outreach and fossils?
 If so, you might apply be our next 'PalAss YouTube Ambassador'... or if you want to share you knowledge of a particular fossil or your life as a palaeontologist with a public audience become a 'one-off contributor'.
 More information...

-The Palaeontological Association outreach team will be delivering activities on the theme of ‘fossilisation’ at the Lyme Regis Fossil Festival 2018, 4th-6th May.
-Schools will be given priority on Friday 4th, with the festival open to all over the weekend.
+The Palaeontological Association outreach team will be delivering activities on the theme of ‘adaptation’ at the Yorkshire Fossil Festival 2019, which will be returning to Scarborough on 13th-15th September.
+Schools will be given priority on Friday 13th, with the festival open to all over the weekend.